Peanut Leadership Academy

 The program began in 1998 with the first class of 14 peanut growers from Alabama, Florida and Georgia.
-Today, the program has evolved to include growers from Mississippi, Texas, North Carolina and Virginia as well as sheller representatives.
+Today, the program has evolved to include growers from Mississippi, North Carolina, South Carolina, Texas and Virginia as well as sheller representatives.

 “The entire program helps prepare everyone involved in peanut production to meet the future and help create a better industry,” says Lyle Stewart, district sales manager of Syngenta Crop Protection.
 “The long term benefits will be evident as we see these young growers step into leadership positions.”

-To provide intensive training opportunities, develop and improve leadership skills and industry understanding for Alabama, Florida, Georgia, Mississippi, North Carolina, Texas and Virginia peanut growers, as well as sheller representatives.
+To provide intensive training opportunities, develop and improve leadership skills and industry understanding for Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, Texas and Virginia peanut growers, as well as sheller representatives.